 - Difficulty balancing work, family responsibilities, and school,

 - Victim of a violent crime, or

 - Other circumstances as deemed appropriate for consideration by the SAP Appeals Committee.

 Requests for an appeal must be submitted with an Appeal Form to the Financial Aid Appeals Committee.
 Appeal Forms will be automatically added to your Financial Aid portal or by contacting our office.
 Your submission should explain in detail why you failed to meet the minimum academic standards, what unusual and/or mitigating circumstances caused the failure and how your situation has improved.
 You may be required to provide 3rd party documentation, an academic plan, or other documentation.

-Appeals should be received by the committee no later than 10 days before the last day of the term.
+Appeals must be received by the committee no later than the FADD date for the semester you are appealing.
 An appeal cannot be processed after the end of a semester.